 For sparkling wines, which is not the current design of the Repour, our test of almost six weeks was almost double the time spent for our review of the zzysh wine preservation system, and the result was still impressive.

 The Cabernet Sauvignon review was the same.
 The Repour had been used for almost seven weeks, and the comparison of the unopened Cab with the opened and stopped with Repour was almost identical.
 Even using the same Repour on the same bottle after pouring a small glass of wine for every week, still exhibited a wine that was a little oxidized, but definitely still enjoyable.

-Like I said before, I do not know how Repour works, but it is definitely the easiest wine preservation system to use.
+Like I said before, I do not know how Repour works, but it is definitely the easiest wine preservation system to use, making it an ideal item to add to your wedding website registry or holiday wish list.
 Simply remove the foil on the bottom of the Repour stopper and insert it into the bottle.
 Drink what you like during the use of that bottle, and when you are done with the wine, simply dispose of the Repour.
 One thing to keep in mind is while doing this, keep the Repour inserted into the bottle as much as possible while using it.
 For instance, do not open the wine bottle in the morning, leave it open all day, insert the Repour at the end of the day, and expect the same results.